Joi/joi.github.io/_posts/2020-08-10-better-mac-and-cheese-through-chemistry.md

 Having said that, I've been having various arguments with people about what is "healthy."
 Minerals and simple common molecules found in the body already clearly aren't "poison."
 Having said that, too much of most things is bad for you.
 I think that it's important read the research and be careful of consuming too much of anything, especially if it's been shown to have adverse health effects.

-I think that molecules design to kill things like pesticides (bugs), preservatives (microbes), and herbicides (plants) are probably more likely to have adverse side effects than common minerals so the "organic and no preservatives" notations seems helpful.
+I think that molecules designed to kill things like pesticides (bugs), preservatives (microbes), and herbicides (plants) are probably more likely to have adverse side effects than common minerals.
+Therefore, I agree that the "organic and no preservatives" notations seems helpful.

 One theory that I heard from Albert-László Barabási who is researching food and the chemistry of food and the body was that most living things have very similar metabolic pathways.
 In fact, the chemicals that are present in most living things and the amounts of these chemicals tend to be roughly a similar distribution.
 That means that if you eat whole foods, you tend to have a "natural" distribution of chemicals.
 However, with processed foods, you can end up ingesting unnatural concentrations of certain molecules that throws your body out of whack.